Overall Ratings

 Neither company charges deposit fees, though eToro charges a withdrawal commission.
 Both companies will also charge you if your account becomes inactive.
 They also charge a conversion fee to convert one currency into another.

-eToro has a reasonably large minimum deposit of $10 in the US and $200 in most other parts of the world.
+eToro has a minimum deposit of $50 depending on the country.
 Trading 212 only requires a $1 minimum.
 Likewise, eToro has a much larger minimum withdrawal of $50, while Trading 212 requires a $1 withdrawal.

 eToro doesn’t charge a purchase commission on stock trading, but you may still be liable to other fees (like overnight and weekend levies), and this broker charges a 1% cryptocurrency fee.
 There are also fees incorporated into the spreads.